-How to Write Effective World Lesson Plans, Simplified
+How to Write Effective Spanish and French Lesson Plans, Simplified

 Would you like to know how to write effective lesson plans?
-Honestly, writing World Language lesson plans can be overwhelming at times.
+Writing World Language lesson plans can be overwhelming at times.
 At the end of the day when my brain is most fried, I not only have to be creative but I have to make sure to include all the important elements.
-So, I’m going to SIMPLIFY the process for you.
+In this blog post, I’m going to SIMPLIFY the process for you.
+I am also going to share FREE lesson plans and resources.
+(See below.)

 How to Write Effective Lesson Plans